hannahcorreia/reindeer-decomp/README.md

 Entire analysis is provided in [`reindeer_analyses.R`](reindeer_analyses.R)

 ## Data
-Data used in the analyses and required for the R code are given in [`reindeerNOR_decomp.csv`](reindeerNOR_decomp.csv), which is also deposited at the Harvard Dataverse repository https://doi.org/10.7910/DVN/FTMDK6
+Data used in the analyses and required for the R code are given in [`reindeerNOR_decomp.csv`](reindeerNOR_decomp.csv), which is also deposited at the Harvard Dataverse repository at https://doi.org/10.7910/DVN/FTMDK6
+\
+\
+\
 _By using the contents on this Github repo and the published article, you agree to cite:_

 Correia, H. E., Tveraa, T., Stien, A., & Yoccoz, N. (2022, Forthcoming).
 Nonlinear spatial and temporal decomposition provides insight for climate change effects on sub-Arctic herbivore populations.
 Oecologia. https://doi.org/10.1007/s00442-022-05150-7